Overcoming Learned Helplessness: A Guide to Restoring Agency

 The Myth of Radical Independence

 Human beings regulate emotions together.
-Supportive relationships stabilize the nervous system and create the safety needed for exploration and decision-making.
+Supportive relationships stabilize the nervous system and create the safety needed for decision-making.
 Isolation intensifies helplessness.
 Safe connection restores confidence.

 Co-Regulation and Emotional Safety